wazuh/wazuh-documentation/source/upgrade-guide/index.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.
 .. meta::
-  :description: Find out more about the process of updating the Wazuh server, Open Distro for Elasticsearch, Elastic Stack and Wazuh agents in this section.
+  :description: Find out more about the process of upgrading the Wazuh server, Open Distro for Elasticsearch, Elastic Stack, and Wazuh agents in this section.

 .. _upgrade_guide: